InformaticsMatters/squonk2-python-client/examples/README.md

 - create an Account Server (AS) organisational unit
 - create AS storage and data-tier products
 - create a project using an AS project

+## JobChain
+A jupyter notebook illustrating the chained execution of multiple Jobs